Fatomk11295/NGS_analysis/Denovo_Assembly.md

 5. What is N50 and NG50 of the assembled genome and what do they mean?

-    - **N50** is the length for which the collection of all contigs of that lenght or longer covers at least half an assembly.
-In our expirement N50 is 15053.
+    - **N50** is the length for which the collection of all contigs of that length or longer covers at least half an assembly.
+In our experiment N50 is 15053.
     - **NG50** is the length for which the collection of all contigs of that length or longer covers at least half the reference genome.
-In our expirement NG50 is not calculated, although both fasta and gff files of the reference genome are provided.
+In our experiment NG50 is not calculated, although both fasta and gff files of the reference genome are provided.

 6. What is the size of the assembled genome?